Solaireis/CWC-Application-Security-Project/Tasks.md

 #### Implemented:
 - Role based Access Control which groups the approutes via Blueprints, access control is granted only to the specific blueprints group
 - Role Based Access Control for the SQL Server
+  - Removal of complex group based SQL based on teachers recommendations
+  - This is due to the complexities of the group role functionality
+  - Reduce the security of SQL server to CRUD and Execute, keeping security simple
+  - Security of SQL server depends on the web application to have proper Access Control

 ---